nkay28/nkay28.github.io/_teaching/2014-spring-teaching-1.md

 location: "Pittsburgh, PA"
 ---

 12.768 Decision Analytics for Business and Policy

-Heading 1
 ======